 What is the cost of NSHC program?

-Why does NSHC program cost so much less than other health coaching certification programs?
+Why does NSHC program cost less than other health coaching certification programs?

 My organization has both clinicians and non-clinicians who want to take NSHC's program.
 Is the study material different for these two groups?

 No, the study materials are the same for both licensed and non-licensed individuals.
 The advantage of having the same program is that staffs are working from the same foundation and set of strategies; “working from the same page” so to speak, which enhances continuity of your services.
 Testing, however, is different for each type of user.

 How do I choose the health coaching program that's right for me?

 These factors can help you narrow your search into a more meaningful one:

 Identify those programs that match your background and interest.
 For example, the NSHC trains only healthcare providers; others are designed primarily for those in personal fitness, others primarily for wellness, and others with a focus on diets and foods.

 Be sure the program is based on widely-accepted science by reviewing the program content.

 Note the teaching methods used.
 Do you prefer flexible, independent self-study or do you need live, scheduled personal instruction?